sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 ### Upgrade from Docker 19.03 to a recent version

+> This chapter is intended to be executed on a Ubuntu 20.04.x machine.

 If you have an ubuntu provisioned machine before the Februrary 2021, it is possible that you are still using an old version of Docker.